- All Casino Games 1,000+ Slots 850+ Top Slot Game Sands Of Mystery iOS Casino App

 You may have seen ads and bonus offers for websites claiming to be the top Virginia online casinos.
 But how can this be, if this type of online wagering isn't legal?
 Well, these are likely "offshore" casinos that use international servers to get around regional gambling laws.

-Beyond existing in a legal grey area, these casinos are NOT regulated by the Virginia Lottery Board, making it difficult to protect players.
+Beyond existing in a legal grey area, these casinos are NOT regulated by the Virginia Lottery Board.
+In other words, player protection isn't a guarantee.
 That's why I only recommend using licensed, fully above-board online casinos, no matter where you're located.

 There are many legal avenues for gambling in Virginia already.
 Here's a quick overview of what's available at the moment, including some we haven't covered yet:

 Read Full BioNo, they aren't.
-But there are bills in front of the Virginia General Assembly aimed at changing that, but the legislature hasn't been approved yet.
+Bills have been presented to the Virginia General Assembly aimed at changing that, but the legislation hasn't been approved yet.
 There are other forms of online gambling available in Virginia though, like sports betting and fantasy sports.

 No, you can't.
-You can play with virtual currencies at social casinos, with a chance to convert them into prizes with monetary value.
+You can play with virtual currencies at sweepstakes casinos, with a chance to convert them into prizes with monetary value.
 Or you can play games for fun without risking anything.

 Need expert help?
 Ask a question and one of our in-house experts will get back to you...